A Call for Automation of Cybersecurity

 Analysts analyze by looking at the evidence and making a recommendation that will protect, but also not harm, operational systems.
 As an analyst, you may get 50,000 event alerts a day – or even 5,000 – and they might hope to clear each alert in 20 minutes (they often take hours or weeks to research even one – depending on complexity – but for the purpose of this article we’ll stick to simple math).
 So, one analyst can look at 4-16 alerts a day.
 That means to clear 5000 alerts a day a company would need to hire about 500 analysts.
 There are few companies, if any, where this would be a realistic approach, therefore most have no choice but to let some breaches continue to have access to their network.

 Cybersecurity is seeing a lot of new players join the industry.
-This is because the industry has failed.
-There are breaches everywhere.
 The industry is awash with cash from companies desperately looking for a breakthrough approach that actually works.

 About 30 years ago, we began training security analysts.
 Most cybersecurity organizations have a few awesome analysts.
 They are the ones who can take a seed of a trigger or alert of an anomaly all the way to an understanding of what happened, ultimately coming up with how to prevent it in the future.
 In the event of an elite operation by a smart adversary, these analyst make up the very best quick response teams that are sent to the site with new/better instrumentation and can generally work out the problem (and offer a solution) – in about a month.